pranshu-verma/SorcerersGuide/README.md

 *Process Management Website*

-**Note**: As of 16th July 2020, this project will be developed as an Amazon's internal website and further commit's will be made available to Amazon's GitHub repository.
+**Note**: As of 16th July 2020, this project will be developed as an Amazon's internal website and further commits will be made available to Amazon's GitHub repository.

 ## Table of contents
 * [Introduction](#introduction)